shahidahamad113/eSell/README.md

 # eSell
 Selling and Purchasing Website

+do npm install

 # you can even do private chat with seller and if you want to know new update from specific seller  just follow them

+update your profile,password reset

-# made using node js express mongoDB for backend
-# for frontend made using css html bootstrap javascript jQuery
+ made using node js express mongoDB for backend for frontend made using css html bootstrap javascript jQuery

 # SCREENSHOTS